OrvilleQ/Godot-CI/README.md

 | linux/arm/v7   | ✓              | ✓          | ✓[^2]          | ✗[^3]    |

 [^1]: Linux 32-bits is not supported by Microsoft and .NET.
-[^2]: Unexpected issues may be encountered as bulter does not explicitly state that it supports Arm.
+[^2]: Unexpected issues may be encountered as butler does not explicitly state that it supports Arm.
 [^3]: SteamCMD does not support Arm.

 ## Binary